machinetranslate/machinetranslate.org/events/wmt07.md

 The results were determined with a [relative ranking](wmt.md#relative-ranking), the `> others` (“greater than others”) score, an [adequacy and fluency judgement](wmt.md#adequacy-and-fluency judgement), and a [constituent ranking](wmt.md#constituent-ranking).

-The `> others` score measures how often a system was judged to be better than any other system.

-Adequacy and fluency scores indicate the meaning adequacy and translation fluency of the system outputs on a five-point scale.

-The constituent score measures how often a system was judged to be better than any other system in the constituent-based evaluation.

 #### → English

 | Language pair | System | `> others` | Adequacy | Fluency | Constituent |